 To View the 36 hole scores click here.

-The Team Salver was won by again won on count back with the Parkstone trio of Steffen Tomas Seville & Joe Turner taking it on a team total of 292 from the Broadstone trio of Brad Oscar perry and Harvey Randall.
+The Team Salver was won by on count back with the Parkstone trio of Steffen Tomas Seville & Joe Turner taking it on a team total of 292 from the Broadstone trio of Brad Oscar Perry and Harvey Randall.
 Weymouth were third on 298.

 Lastly on behalf of the Dorset Golf Union we would like to thank Knighton Heath Golf Club for hosting the event, the course was in excellent condition and to the members for giving up their time.